Autorole/privacy-policy/README.md

 ## User Rights

 At any time, you have the right to request to view the Data pertaining to your Discord account.
-You may submit a request through the [Discord Server](https://discord.gg/hnGRp2Y) or by contactting <autorole.bot@gmail.com>.
+You may submit a request through the [Support Server](https://discord.gg/hnGRp2Y) or by contactting <autorole.bot@gmail.com>.
 You have the right to request the removal of relevant Data.
 In addition, all user-related Data will be deleted automatically by removing the Bot from your server.

 ## Questions